-Just a couple weeks ago a 25 year-old Utah man on a horse packing trip with his father and two siblings was lost in the Selway-Bitteroot Wilderness for five days before he was found, far off any trail, so far off that he had to be rescued via helicopter.
-After he did not turn up at the trailhead a ground and air search was launched with five search parties on the ground as well as helicopter support.
-Apparently the family’s children had “grown up in the outdoors” but by today’s standards that could mean anything in terms of their readiness to make a trek into the Selway-Bitterroot Wilderness.
+A while back there was a 25-year-old Utah man on a horse packing trip with his father and two siblings who were lost in the Selway-Bitterroot Wilderness for five days before he was found, far off any trail.
+So far off that he had to be rescued via helicopter.
+After he did not turn up at the trailhead a ground and air search were launched with five search parties on the ground as well as helicopter support.
+Apparently, the family’s children had “grown up in the outdoors” but by today’s standards that could mean anything in terms of their readiness to make a trek into the Selway-Bitterroot Wilderness.
 The father and three of his children had apparently been backpacking in the area previously and decided to take horses on this trek.
 The trail turned out to be more difficult and longer than they expected and the “horses began to struggle.”
-When one of the horses turned up lame, the 25 year-old son decided to go ahead on foot.
+When one of the horses turned up lame, the 25-year-old son decided to go ahead on foot.
 He never showed up at Indian Lake, the evening rendezvous point for the group.
 When he did not show up the first evening, the party assumed he had walked out to the trailhead at Twin Lakes, some ten miles from Indian Lake.
 When he was not there a search was launched.

 As I look at this scenario, it is evident it is the result of a great deal of human error and could have been prevented with a few very basic backcountry safeguards.

-(1) Assuming that someone who had “grown up in the outdoors” knows how to negotiate a wilderness area such as the Selway-Bitterroot is not a prudent assumption.
+(1) Assuming that someone who had “grown up in the outdoors” knows how to navigate a wilderness area such as the Selway-Bitterroot is not a prudent assumption.

 (2) Leaving your party alone without clothing or food is simply not a wise choice.